lustre-labs/lustre/pages/reference/cli.md

 - `--host` - The host to serve the project on.
 Defaults to `0.0.0.0` and is accessible on localhosts and any other devices on the same network.

-- `--include-styles` - Include the stylesheet from [lustre/ui](https://hexdocs.pm/lustre_ui/).
+- `--use-lustre-ui` - Include the stylesheet from [lustre/ui](https://hexdocs.pm/lustre_ui/).
 This is mainly used in the example projects, but you may use this option to quickly experiment with the library yourself.